- Can I earn a certificate without paying?

-- Can I start subsequent courses in the specialization at any time?
+- Can I start courses at any time?

-Subsequent courses in this specialization are currently planned to be offered at least every 4 weeks, and perhaps every 2 weeks as well, if the demand is high.
+Subsequent sessions of Duke's courses are currently planned to be offered at least every 4 weeks, and perhaps every 2 weeks as well, if the demand is high.
 So you will likely be able to start these later courses very soon after you complete this one, or wait a while if you prefer.